-AGN Wagga Wagga distribution

-APA Group Central Ranges Pipeline distribution.
+- AGN Wagga Wagga distribution - APA Group Central Ranges Pipeline distribution.

-The remaining distribution networks that are not regulated all belong to AGN.
-However, AGN publicly makes all the tariffs available through their website.
+The remaining distribution networks that are not regulated belong to AGN and Evoenergy.
+They both publicly make all the tariffs available through their website.

 Distribution tariffs have a fixed and variable charge, which is usually reflected in retailer tariffs, which have the same structure and pricing tranches.